doctest/doctest/doc/markdown/roadmap.md

 This is a list of planned features for future releases (not in the given order).

 - option to output summary only
-- ability to customize the colors in the console output
+- ability to customize the colors in the console output (may also use styles - based on [this](https://github.com/agauniyal/rang))
-- add support for <=, >= to Approx - like [requested](https://github.com/philsquared/Catch/pull/715) with [catch](https://github.com/philsquared/Catch/issues/651)
+- runtime performance
     - the set holding all registered tests should use a specialized allocator to minimize program startup time
+    - lazily stringify expressions - only when needed
     - pool allocator for the ```String``` class - currently very unoptimized
 - a mechanism for translating exceptions - users should be able to teach the framework about their types (look at Catch)
 - support for ```std::exception``` and derivatives (mainly for calling the ```.what()``` method when caught unexpectedly)
 - crash handling: signals on UNIX platforms or structured exceptions on Windows (should also have DOCTEST_CONFIG_NO_SIGNAL_CATCHING)